My journey into podcasting

 - I will tell you what it takes to build a great podcast, produce amazing content, and acquire loyal listeners.

-- Finally, I will help you know what goes in to creating a sustainable podcast tribe that will thrive and profit for years to come.
+- Finally, I will help you know what goes into creating a sustainable podcast tribe that will thrive for years to come.

 Audio is the king of content